ck37/randomize_ado/README.md

   . adopath + "~/Documents/randomize.ado-master/"
   ```

-You will then be able to run the command and view the help files within Stata.
+You will then be able to run the command and view the help file within Stata.

 *Git version*